 - Total loss coverage for a new bike

 - Roadside assistance and trip interruption

 - Disappearing deductible for up to 25% each year you remain claim free — all the way to $0

 - Enhanced injury protection up to $250 per week you can't work

-Progressive's downside for Washingtonians is its price: At $944, its premiums are the most expensive out of the insurers we analyzed in the state.
+Progressive's downside for Washington residents is its price: At $814 per year, its premiums are the most expensive out of the insurers we analyzed in the state.
 Given the company's offerings, though, we still recommend considering Progressive's motorcycle insurance.

-The average price of motorcycle insurance from GEICO is about $609 per year.
-This is 13% cheaper than Washington's statewide average price of motorcycle coverage.
-Although GEICO doesn't offer a great deal of chances to deduct your premium, you can save money by renewing your policy and completing a safety course.
-If you bundle your motorcycle insurance with another of GEICO's insurance options, you can also qualify for a discount.
+The average price of motorcycle insurance from Geico is about $706 per year.
+This is 4% cheaper than Washington's statewide average price of motorcycle coverage.
+Although Geico doesn't offer a great deal of chances to deduct your premium, you can save money by renewing your policy and completing a safety course.
+If you bundle your motorcycle insurance with another of Geico's insurance options, you can also qualify for a discount.

-You should consider the quality of a company's customer service along with its premiums and coverage offerings when deciding on where to buy motorcycle insurance.
-To find this information, we consulted the NAIC's complaint index.
+You should consider the quality of a company's customer service along with its premiums and coverage offerings when deciding where to buy motorcycle insurance.
+To find this information, we consulted the NAIC Complaint Index.
 Each company's complaint index is calculated by dividing its number of complaints by its market share.
 A score of 1.0 indicates a typical complaint index based on a company's size, while a smaller number means a company receives fewer complaints than expected.
 The information is displayed in the following table.

 What are Washington's motorcycle insurance laws?

 Whether you live in Washington or are just riding through, it’s important to have an understanding of the state’s laws for motorcyclists.
-If you don’t comply with local regulation with regards to gear, insurance and licensing, you may face fines or other penalties.
+If you don’t comply with local gear, insurance and licensing regulations, you may face fines or other penalties.